albuspiroglu/cl-lib-helper/README.md

 Btw, system loading is done by asdf, thus you should already have the corresponding system downloaded and asdf-reachable.

+#### Name non-shadowing
+If a symbol is exported from multiple systems/packages, then they are added to the symbols package list (in lib-defs.lisp) and for each package a symbol.N is created (except the first one is the symbol name).

 ### Utilities

 #### (lib:apropos), (std:apropos)
 [TBD] Searches in the lib-* family.

 #### (lib:packages), (std:packages)
-[TBD - needs update with current hierarchy] If you want to see the list of packages, perhaps printed in an easier to see way, then you can call this.
+See the list of packages, printed with some grouping.

+#### (lib:get-package-names), (std:get-package-names)
+Get the list of package names under lib. or std.

 #### (std:clhs-sections)
 [TBD] Prints a mapping from clhs sections to lib-* top level.